Amsterdam's tap water is safe to drink.

 - For more serious problems, go to the casualty ward of a ziekenhuis (hospital).

-Contact the Centrale Doktersdienst (Central Doctors Service; www.doktersdienst.nl) for doctor, dentist or pharmacy referrals day or night.
+Contact the Centrale Doktersdiensten (Central Doctors Service; www.doktersdiensten.nl) for doctor, dentist or pharmacy referrals day or night.

-A number of hospitals have 24-hour emergency facilities.
+A number of hospitals have 24-hour emergency facilities, including:

 Onze Lieve Vrouwe Gasthuis At Oosterpark, near the Tropenmuseum.
 It's the closest public hospital to the centre of town.